Type of Journey

 Jodhpur was historically known as the Kingdom of Marwar.
 The city was ruled from 1818 to 1949 under British colonialism.
-The Jodhpur city was established by a Rajput leader named Rao Jodha who also invaded Mehrangarh's territories.
-Rao Jodha has made Mandore serve as the capital, which was his birthplace but later moved the capital to Jodhpur.
+Jodhpur City was established by a Rajput leader named Rao Jodha who also invaded Mehrangarh’s territories.
+Rao Jodha made Mandore serve as the capital, which was his birthplace but later moved the capital to Jodhpur.

-Jodhpur is the city blessed with a vibrant culture.
-The city is well known for its handicrafts designed by local people.
-In this city, one can very easily find the alluring antiquities, carpets, puppets, etc. The city is as well-known for the Pyaz ki Kachori and Mirchi Vada that tastes wonders
+The city of Jodhpur is gifted with a thriving culture.
+The city is renowned for its locally created handicrafts.
+In this city, it is extremely simple to find attractive rugs, puppets, and other items.
+The city is also well-known for its delicious Pyaz ki Kachori and Mirchi Vada.

 Places of Interest: